pshriwise/usa.wg.fd.2017/index.md

 **Next broadcast (not live)**: July 22nd 7:45 PM CST - USA vs. Japan ([your time](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20170723T0245&p1=664))

 The Olympic Channel broadcasts of the USA games are generally taped and broadcast at a later time, but live streams of the games can be found as well (see above).
-The broadcasts tend to be of better quality than the live streams, but only some games are broadcast it seems.
+The broadcasts tend to be of higher quality than the live streams, but only some games are broadcast it seems.

 [Link to Olympic Channel broadcast](https://www.olympicchannel.com/en/home-signed-in/)
 <p></p>